doctorjei/dovecot-xapian/README.md

 the returned string need escaping with ```\``` before setting the redis key.
 So change any ```$``` to ```\$```

+A hashed password can also be created with the `escape-pw.sh` script, which outputs an escaped password string that can be added to redis.

 Best used with ```POP3PORT``` to listen on a random port if port can be changed for fetching service.